Skip to main content Skip to footer

 Individuals must provide written permission from the person the information is about to the agency in order for to release the requested information.
 Please refer to the Authorizations section.
 Also, please refer to the following Public Records Routinely Withheld section.

 To request information and records from the Department of Medical Assistance Services, direct your request to FOIA Coordinator, attention Nancy Malczewski.
-To request copies of Medicaid records, we prefer your request be in writing to ensure the accuracy of your inquiry so there is no misunderstanding over a verbal request, and mailed to 600 East Broad Street, Suite 1300, Richmond, VA 23219; submitted online; or faxed to 804-371-4981.
+To request copies of Medicaid records, we prefer your request be in writing to ensure the accuracy of your inquiry so there is no misunderstanding over a verbal request, and mailed to 600 East Broad Street, Suite 1300, Richmond, VA 23219, or submitted online.
 You may phone 804-371-6391 for general information.

 If you make a FOIA request of the Department of Medical Assistance Services (DMAS), your name and contact information (business name, address, and phone number) will be placed in a database that constitutes a public record.
 As a consequence of being in the FOIA database, if someone asks for the names of persons who have made FOIA requests, your name and contact information will be given out.
 The only exception, is prohibited by federal law from releasing information about Medicaid recipients without the specific permission of the Medicaid recipient.